 - The full Board oversees a Company-wide approach to risk management that is designed to support the achievement of the Company's strategic objectives and improve long-term organizational performance.
 The Board assesses and analyzes the most likely areas of current and future risk for the Company on an on-going basis. - The Board administers its risk oversight function directly and through its committees.
-The Board has delegated specific risk oversight responsibility to the committees of the Board as follows: - The Audit Committee oversees risks related to the Company's financial statements, financial reporting processes, internal controls, information technology, and cybersecurity.
-With respect to cybersecurity risks, the Audit Committee regularly receives updates from management regarding the Company's defense and detection capabilities, incidence response plans and employee training activities; - The Compensation Committee oversees risks related to the Company's compensation programs;

-- The Governance and Corporate Responsibility Committee oversees risks related to the Company's programs, policies, and practices related to certain sustainability and governance matters; and - The Environmental, Health and Safety Committee oversees risks related to safety, health, physical security, environmental, and product stewardship matters, including providing oversight of the systems that are in place to monitor and mitigate our carbon footprint.
+The Board has delegated specific risk oversight responsibility to the committees of the Board as follows: - The Audit Committee oversees risks related to the Company's financial statements, financial reporting processes, internal controls, information technology, and cybersecurity; - The Compensation Committee oversees risks related to the Company's compensation programs; - The Governance and Corporate Responsibility Committee oversees risks related to the Company's programs, policies, and practices related to certain sustainability and governance matters; and - The Environmental, Health and Safety Committee oversees risks related to safety, health, physical security, environmental, and product stewardship matters.